 Ingredients

-• 1½ cups semisweet chocolate chips I used a mix of regular and mini chocolate chips
+• cups (270 g) semisweet chocolate chips, I used a mix of regular and mini chocolate chips

 Instructions